 2) Evaluation Fees

-These fees are based on the number and type of equipment proposed, and covers the technical processing and compliance inspections related to the ATC or PTO permit to determine if the project meets all local, state, and federal requirements.
-The invoice for this fee is sent with the final permit when it is issued.
-Schedule A in Rule 210 lists the fee rates per equipment type.
-Large projects may be assessed evaluation fees on a cost reimbursement (time and materials) basis, instead of the Schedule A fees.
+These fees are based on the number and type of equipment proposed for the project.
+The evaluation fees cover the technical processing and compliance inspections related to the ATC or PTO permit to determine if the project meets all local, state, and federal requirements.
+Schedule A in Rule 210 lists the fee rates per equipment type, and the invoice for the evaluation is sent when the permit is issued or the application is withdrawn.

 3) Reevaluation Fees